 It’s important to begin the year with a plan.
 Of course it’s necessary to keep in mind that it’s just a guide, nothing that should be set in stone.
 Below are my 3rd grade reading and math pacing guides, which gives you an idea of what 3rd graders should know.
 You can download a copy of the pacing guides here.
 If you’d like to develop your own pacing guide, you may enjoy this blog post on Planning For The Year.

 Your morning work and morning routine helps set the tone for the day.
+It’s also a great way to continuously review what third graders should know.
 Over the years my routine has changed and will continue to change.
 I now implement somewhat of a soft start to the day.
 My students arrive in my classroom from 7:30-8:00, and they eat breakfast in the classroom.
 If I have 30 minutes worth of assignments, my students who arrive at 8:00 will begin the day behind, and my students who arrive at 7:30 will already have a lot of work completed.
 I now give all students must dos and then may dos where they have options.